michaelhartmayer/scratchdog/SPEC.md

             * 1.1.6.2. <content> replaces the existing specification text.
             * 1.1.6.3. <section> must be a valid existing section.
             * 1.1.6.4. --help flag displays the help message for the edit command.
+        * 1.1.7. add <file> <section> <content>
+            * 1.1.7.1.
+Appends a new specification item to the <section> in <file>.
+            * 1.1.7.2.
+The new item is numbered sequentially after the last existing child of <section>.
+            * 1.1.7.3. <content> is the text of the new item.
+            * 1.1.7.4. --help flag displays the help message for the add command.
+            * 1.1.7.5.
+Output returns the updated section as if running the toc command on the new item.
+            * 1.1.7.6. --json flag displays the added item as a JSON object, following the standard format.
     * 1.2.
 Package
         * 1.2.1.
 Cli will live in /scripts/cli
         * 1.2.2.
 JSON test item